Ninth through Twelfth Grades Overview

 Chemistry – studies the structures, properties and reactions of substances at the atomic and molecular levels.
 Small-scale labs and demonstrations provide the physical experience of chemistry.
 Topics in the first semester include the periodic table, bonding, stoichiometry, reaction rates and equilibrium, states of matter and redox and acid-base reactions.
 The second semester is devoted to organic chemistry and biochemistry, with an emphasis on understanding the structures of proteins and DNA.

 Humane Letters Seminar – studies the history, literature and political philosophy of England and Europe from 1066 through the early 20th century.
 Students continue to work on writing coherent analytical essays and on developing more sophisticated organizational and stylistic techniques.
-Reading list: T.S.
-Eliot, Murder in the Cathedral; Robert Bolt, A Man for All Seasons; Hobbes, Leviathan (selections); Locke, Of Civil Government (selections); Rousseau, Essay on the Origin of Inequality; Charles Dickens, A Tale of Two Cities; Burke, Reflections on the French Revolution (selections); Jane Austen, Pride and Prejudice; Engels, Socialism: Utopian and Scientific (Part III); Marx and Engels, The Communist Manifesto; Dostoevsky, Crime and Punishment; George Orwell, Animal Farm; British poetry.
+Reading list: Alan Paton, Cry, the Beloved Country; Robert Bolt, A Man for All Seasons; Hobbes, Leviathan (selections); Locke, Of Civil Government (selections); Rousseau, Essay on the Origin of Inequality; Charles Dickens, A Tale of Two Cities; Burke, Reflections on the French Revolution (selections); Jane Austen, Pride and Prejudice; Engels, Socialism: Utopian and Scientific (Part III); Marx and Engels, The Communist Manifesto; Dostoevsky, Crime and Punishment; George Orwell, Animal Farm; British poetry.

 Scripture (Old Testament) – introduces students to the vocabulary, grammar, imagery, literary forms and other devices used by Old Testament authors so that they can understand what these authors were saying to their contemporaries.
 A particular emphasis is placed on understanding the story of creation, the fall, the formation of Israel and God’s work of restoring creation and establishing his kingdom.
 The students read selections from Genesis, Exodus, Deuteronomy, 1-2 Samuel, 1-2 Kings, Isaiah, Jeremiah, Ezekiel, the Psalms, Job, Ecclesiastes, Sirach, 1-2 Maccabees, Daniel and the Wisdom of Solomon.
 They also study portions of Enuma Elish, The Gilgamesh Epic and The Jewish War by Josephus.